kerojosh96/Josh-s-Data-Structures-Hand-Book/priority Queue.md

-# \[Widget\]
+# Priority Queue

- a priority que is similar to a regular queue but in a priority queue each element has a value that corresponds to a priority level.
-If an element has a higher priority, then another element the highest priority gets to the front of the queue first.
+ A priority queue is similar to a regular queue, but in a priority queue each element has a value that corresponds to a priority level.
+If an element has a higher priority, then the highest priority gets to the front of the queue first.
 This is done with the help of a binary heap.

 # In Memory